The Corn Exchange Newbury are excited to have developed this project in Year One of Ageing Creatively with celebrated poet John Killick.

 Working with a care facility and a local school, participants will be supported by a local poet to read and create poetry together which explores common themes between the two generations.
 Our local poet will deliver poetry sessions in schools and care facilities using imagery to stimulate conversation on a specific theme.
 Participants will be supported to turn their own descriptive words into unique poetry.

-Bringing children and older people together creatively is something the Corn Exchange Newbury and New Greenham Arts is very passionate about and we are looking forward to exploring the relationship between the two generations further.
+Bringing children and older people together creatively is something the Corn Exchange Newbury is very passionate about and we are looking forward to exploring the relationship between the two generations further.

 An example structure of how the project can be run: